-We recently went camping and hiking in Rocky Mountain National Park which is one of our favorite parks in Colorado.
-We have visited it during winter, spring and now summer.
-There is so much to see that you could spend an entire year exploring every trail and still not see it all.
+Rocky Mountain National Park is our favorite National Park in Colorado for camping and hiking.
+There is so much to see and do that you could spend an entire year exploring every trail and still not see it all.

-For our first camping trip with a baby, we had to prepare our Jayco Travel Trailer and purchase a child carrier for our hikes.
+For our first camping trip with a baby to Rocky Mountain National Park, we had to prepare our Jayco Travel Trailer and purchase a child carrier for our hikes.
 We absolutely love camping with a trailer and every amenity has come in hand for traveling with a baby.
 We slept comfortably in real mattresses, warmly with the heater, took baths every night and ate meals prepared in the kitchen.
 I think you can call it glamping, because it was super enjoyable and easy!

 We stayed at Moraine Park Campground which is our favorite so far.
 It’s on the East side of Rocky Mountain National Park and super close to the entrance.
 The reason we love it is the sites are shaded, some provide amazing views, it is located close to Estes Park and it’s also a stone throw to some great trails.
 During this trip, the wildflowers were blooming everywhere as well!

-4 Trails to Hike in Rocky Mountain National Park
+4 Easy Hikes in Rocky Mountain National Park

 Cub Lake Trail